2022 ADA Web Accessibility Standards & Requirements

 Is it essential to have my website audited by people with disabilities?

 This is debatable.
 Some will say yes.
-Others will say that no such ability or disability would effect the depth or quality of reporting of any properly trained and experienced auditor.
+Others will say that no ability or disability would effect the depth or quality of reporting of any properly trained and experienced auditor.
 Some worry that a person with a specific disability may have unconscious bias or less awareness of issues for people with different disabilities.
 In our case, our team are all ability-agnostic and have extensive experience and training to provide effective cross-ability testing.

 How Much Does A WCAG Audit Cost?